In addition to protecting your eyes from accidents, early detection of eye disease is the best way to keep your healthy vision throughout your life.

 Many diseases of the eye cause no discomfort or symptoms, and most people believe that poor sight is a natural part of aging.
 In many cases, vision loss and blindness is preventable or treatable with early diagnosis.

 These are a few of the most common eye disorders.
 Contact us today for a comprehensive eye exam if experiencing any of the following complications at (816) 842-2015.

 Dry eye syndrome is a chronic lack of lubrication and moisture on the surface of the eye.
 Persistent dryness, scratching and burning or the feeling of something in the eye are signs of this syndrome.
 Causes can include medication side effects; a dry, dusty or windy climate; insufficient blinking such as staring at a computer screen for extended periods; long-term use of contact lenses; or it can be a symptom of a more serious disorder.

 Somers Eye Center has a method of measuring the amount of dry eye through tear osmolarity.
 This tear lab unit gives us a number which not only helps us customize your dry eye treatment, but also measure whether we are improving the situation.

 Age-related macular degeneration is the leading cause of vision loss and blindness among Americans age 65 and older.
-Other factors include hereditary factors, high blood pressure, lighter eye color and obesity.
-Degeneration of the macula, the part of the retina responsible for sharp, central vision, causes blind spots directly ahead.
-A retinal exam can often detect early signs of macular degeneration before symptoms occur.
-Somers Eye Center has advanced technology which visualizes the macula microscopically to detect early changes that the human eye cannot see.
+Lifestyle factors that can make macular degeneration more likely include hereditary factors, high blood pressure, smoking, lighter eye color and obesity.
+The macula is the part of the retina responsible for sharp, central vision.
+Macular degeneration can cause a loss of central vision and can make reading and seeing other small details very difficult.
+Somers Eye Center has advanced imaging technology which visualizes the macular microscopically to detect early changes that the human eye cannot see.